Targeted and immunotherapy drugs for mouth and oropharyngeal cancer

 Tests on your cancer cells

-Doctors look for certain proteins on the surface of your mouth and oropharyngeal cancer cells.
+Doctors can look for certain proteins on the surface of your mouth and oropharyngeal cancer cells.
 They help the cells to grow and divide.
-They look for the:
+They can look for the programmed cell death ligand 1 (PDL-1) checkpoint protein.

 They usually test a sample of your mouth and oropharyngeal cancer tissue from when you were first diagnosed.
 Or from your operation if you had one.

-The results of the tests show whether a targeted cancer drug or immunotherapy is suitable for you.
+The results of the tests show whether immunotherapy is suitable for you.

 If your cancer has a particular protein on its surface, your doctor will call it positive for the protein.
 For example, PDL-1 positive.